simonw/til/spatialite/gunion-to-combine-geometries.md

 Thanks to faceting I noticed there are 8 different FRAREGIONS. `datasette-geojson-map` supports [styled map features](https://datasette.io/plugins/datasette-geojson-map#user-content-styling-map-features), so I decided to try and show the different regions in different colours.

-This query did th trick:
+This query did the trick:

 ```sql
 select